MystenLabs/sui/CONTRIBUTING.md

 ## Contribute to Sui

+See [Sui Environment Setup](./docs/content/guides/developer/getting-started/sui-environment.mdx) for approach to submitting code fixes and enhancements.

-Have an idea for a feature that will improve Sui for everyone?
-Start with a [Sui Improvement Proposal](https://github.com/sui-foundation/sips/tree/main).
+If you want to contribute code that creates a feature on Sui, start with a [Sui Improvement Proposal](https://github.com/sui-foundation/sips/tree/main) before developing the logic.

 Found a bug or security vulnerability?
 Create a [GitHub issue](https://github.com/MystenLabs/sui/issues/new/choose).